afarcat/QtHtmlView/README.md

 4. Considering the compatibility of source code, the minimum function file of KPARTS and KIO Library of KDE is used.

+## QtHtmlQml

+QtHtmlQml is the QML implementation of QtHtmlView and does not depend on QtWidgets.
+It needs at least QtQuick.Controls 2.2 version support.

 ## Contributing Code

 QtHtmlView is licensed same as KHTML.
-Please see the file COPYING for KHTML/KPARTS/KIO of licenses file.
+Please see the file COPYING for KHTML/KJS/KPARTS/KIO of licenses file.
 The QtHtmlView example is licensed under Apache v2.0.

 ## Checking out the source